Binge Eating Disorder is a serious mental illness characterised by regular episodes of binge eating.

 If you suspect that you or someone you know has Binge Eating Disorder, it is important to seek help immediately.
 The earlier you seek help the closer you are to recovery.
 While your GP may not be a specialist in eating disorders, they are a good ‘first base.’
 A GP can provide a referral to a practitioner with specialised knowledge in health, nutrition and eating disorders.

 Butterfly's National Helpline and Web Counselling Service provides free, confidential support for anyone.
-Call 1800 33 4673 (8am-9pm, AEST), email email@example.com or use webchat,
+Call 1800 33 4673 (8am-midnight, AEST, 7 days a week), email email@example.com or use webchat.

 It can be extremely difficult raising the subject of eating disorders with a friend or loved one.
 To be supportive one needs to learn what to say and what not to say.